Unilever to sell spreads business to KKR for $8 billion

-REUTERS - Unilever has agreed to sell its margarine and spreads business to U.S. private equity firm KKR for 6.83 billion euros ($8.04 billion) to concentrate on faster growing products.
+(Reuters) - Unilever (ULVR.L) has agreed to sell its margarine and spreads business to U.S. private equity firm KKR (KKR.N) for 6.83 billion euros ($8.04 billion) to concentrate on faster growing products.

 The maker of Knorr soup and Dove soap announced the deal on Friday, hours after Reuters reported that KKR had entered exclusive talks to buy the shrinking business after outbidding rivals.

 The brands to be sold include Becel, Flora, Country Crock and Blue Band.
-Unilever put the business up for sale in April, following a review of its assets prompted by February’s unsolicited $143 billion takeover attempt by Kraft Heinz.
+Unilever put the business up for sale in April, following a review of its assets prompted by February’s unsolicited $143 billion takeover attempt by Kraft Heinz (KHC.O).

 The spreads business has been in decline for years as people eat less bread and margarine, but Unilever has taken steps to stem the decline and the unit is very profitable.
 That made it attractive to private equity firms who were the main bidders in the auction run by Goldman Sachs and Morgan Stanley.